 Quantitative clinical research shows that the FreeRunner significantly reduces impact versus a standard deck treadmill, which creates less muscle fatigue during exercise and reduced soreness afterward.
 Qualitatively, it results in experiences like these collected during development and testing:

 “I was a competitive runner in college, but my knees are to the point now that I no longer run because it is too painful.
 I tried the FreeRunner and couldn’t believe it, it felt so good I ran a 5k, and the next day I didn’t have any pain.
-Now I run a 5k on the FreeRunner at least once a week as part of my fitness routine.” – Steve Neill (Mechanical Engineer at Core Health and Fitness)
+Now I run a 5k on the FreeRunner at least once a week as part of my fitness routine.” – Steve Neill (Mechanical Engineer at Core Health & Fitness)

 “As I tire while running I tend to sit back in my hips and heels and often times that creates issues with soreness and fatigue in my run and in days to follow, on the FreeRunner I didn’t experience this fatigue or soreness during my run or in the days to follow, which has significantly improved my training and recovery!”- Sonja Friend – Uhl (USATF Elite Runner & Coach)